How much do polished concrete floors cost?

 Polished Screed Floor Cost

 Polished screed flooring costs $2 to $5 per square foot, depending on the condition of the concrete.
-Screed is a thin concrete overlay that's poured over the slab to create a level, smooth, insulating, durable, and protective surface necessary for grinding and polishing.
+Screed is a thin concrete overlay poured over the slab to create a level, smooth, insulating, durable, and protective surface necessary for grinding and polishing.

 Screed is made of the same mixture of concrete, but with a finer aggregate that creates a smoother texture.